RoBoT095/printnotes/DEVLOG.md

 ### (December 13, 2025)

+- Added menu item to settings on where to report issues
 - Fixed tag markdown... again, drawer wasn't seeming most of the tags and I don't understand regex that well

 ### (December 3, 2025)